Eulàlia Gassó Miracle

 History of 19th century natural history; pre-Darwinian zoological classification.

 During the first half of the 19th century, scientists debated heatedly about important theoretical and philosophical issues.
 Those devoted to natural history were confronted with quite thorny questions: Is there a natural system to classify animals?
 Why are species distributed on earth as they are?
 Are species fixed or can they change into other species?
 Where is the fine line that separates species from variations?
 Pre-Darwinian naturalists were struggling to solve these issues and some of them did it in a very creative manner.
-I analyze the scientific activity at the Rijksmuseum van Natuurlijke Historie (RMNH), now Naturalis, between 1820 and 1860 to elucidate the role of the RMNH in answering all these questions.
+I study the works of C.J, Temminck (1778-1858), founder and first director of the Rijksmuseum van Natuurlijke Historie (RMNH, now Naturalis Biodiversity Center) to elucidate his role in answering all these questions, as well as to put the birth and development of the RMNH in the context of its time.
 I focus mainly on the type- and the species-concept, the origin and fixity of the species and the meaning of variations in pre-Darwinian zoology.

 This project is being carried out with the support of Naturalis, the History of Astronomy group at the Leiden Observatory (Leiden University) and the Institute for History and Foundations of Science (Utrecht University).